PartnersInBiz/exhibit/DESIGN.md

 # Exhibitor: Design Document

+## First, a note

+Many of the functions in my code are explained in greater detail in comments.
+What follows is a non-exhaustive list of some basic design considerations and the files used to make the user experience in Exhibitor possible.

 ## Choice of Backend

 I chose Node.js as the backend because I wanted to be able to easily add collaborative editing capabilities in the future; Node.js has an asynchronous design that allows data to be easily received and transmitted in real-time.